-The World Health Organization [WHO] has recognized that curing blindness vision is essential to achieve the sustainable development goals of the WHO.
-Vision impairment reduces mobility, mental health, well-being, increased the risks of dementia, falls, accidents and increased the need for social care and ultimately higher mortality rates.
-This is associated with the loss of annual global productivity that in 2020, was estimated to cost over 410 billion US dollars purchasing power parity.
+The World Health Organization has recognized that curing blindness is essential to achieving sustainable development goals.
+Vision impairment reduces mobility, mental health and well-being, and increases risks of dementia, falls, accidents and the need for social care — ultimately leading to more deaths.
+This is associated with the loss of annual global productivity that in 2020 was estimated at more than US$410 billion.

-Therefore, millions of patients are needlessly and unnecessarily blind in LMIC.
-Corneal transplantation is cost-effective.
-Solutions to adjust these challenges are available that are locally self-sustainable, cost-effective, equitable and accountable.
+Millions of people are unnecessarily blind in lower- and middle-income countries.
+Corneal transplantation is a cost-effective way to help them.
+Available solutions can be locally self-sustainable, cost-effective, equitable and accountable.